BAWC to focus on high-value goods

 Head of business development, Adam Carson, said: “The key to improving BAWC’s yield is to sell more premium cargo.”

-BA is also trying to save money by encouraging staff to make international calls on their work landlines instead of their mobile phones.
+BA is also trying to save money by encouraging staff making international calls on their work landlines instead of their mobile phones.
 Its current mobile phone bill is around £120,000 ($195,000) a month.